Answers to Frequently Asked Questions for the Predoctoral Basic Biomedical, LEAD MSTP and MSTP T32s

 Applicants are strongly encouraged to contact NIGMS predoctoral training grant staff to discuss their plans to submit a new or renewal application as early as possible.

-If your institution does not have an NIGMS-supported dual degree clinician scientists funded training program, you are to submit an MSTP application under PAR-21-189 funding opportunity.
+If your institution does not have an NIGMS-supported dual degree clinician scientists funded training program, you are to submit an MSTP application under PAR-24-128 funding opportunity.

 Institutions that have historically not been well represented among NIGMS-funded MSTPs can apply to Leading Equity and Diversity in the Medical Scientist Training Program (LEAD MSTP) (PAR-23-030).
 LEAD MSTP is limited to dual-degree training programs at (1) Historically Black Colleges and Universities (HBCUs), (2) Tribal Colleges and Universities (TCUs), and (3) institutions within Institutional Development Award (IDeA)-eligible states.
 When appropriate, NIGMS encourages applications using a partnership model to further and advance the goals of the program.

 It is the program's responsibility to have a combined, integrated curriculum that provides an efficient and feasible course of study in a range of scholarly areas while preserving the quality of the graduate and clinical education.
-Programs may elect a broad range of graduate options, including social and behavioral sciences, health care delivery and economics, ethics, and engineering.
-Program directors may wish to consider how the MSTP will complement any CTSA TL1 and CTSA T32 programs on their campuses.
+Programs may elect a broad range of graduate options, including basic biomedical medical disciples, social and behavioral sciences relevant to public health, health care delivery and economics, ethics, and engineering.

 It is important that programs select trainees who are firmly committed to using their dual degrees and for programs to provide a strong program identity to all trainees, accompanied by career discussions throughout the entire training period.

-If at any time during a trainee's upcoming appointment, the period of aggregate NRSA predoctoral support will exceed 60 months (5 years), a Statement of Appointment [PDF] form along with a waiver request must be submitted.
+If at any time during a trainee's upcoming appointment, the period of aggregate NRSA predoctoral support will exceed 60 months (5 years), a Statement of Appointment [PDF] form along with a waiver request must be submitted through the business official to the grants management official for the award.

-For a new application, we do not expect the training program to be already in place.
-Instead, the reviewers look for the proposed plan and associated infrastructure and support system (see the notice of funding opportunity for details) for the training program.
+For a new application, we do not expect the training program to already be in place.
+Instead, the reviewers are oriented to look for the proposed plan and associated infrastructure and support system (see the notice of funding opportunity for details) for the training program.

 A training program, regardless of whether it is embedded or not in the overall graduate program, is expected to act as a driver for innovation in graduate education.
 We expect the training grant dollars not to be used simply as a ‘funding mechanism’.
 For existing programs, the application should describe how the training program has transformed the graduate program in the past and going forward how it’s likely to continue doing that at the institution.
 The underlying intent is continued innovation, although we realize that sometimes this may amount to only incremental changes, such as in some long-standing programs.